ISISComputingGroup/ibex_developers_manual/backend_system/IOCs.md

 Debug builds of IOCs are built in jenkins and can be deployed to instruments, see [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Deploying-a-DEBUG-build-IOC).

+It can be useful to add a msgBox to pause so you can attach a debugger, see [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/IOC-Utilities#pausing-an-ioc-at-startup) for instructions.
+To attach the debugger start the IOC, open visual studio with the code in you wish to debug, set breakpoints as you wish and in the top toolbar select "Debug >> Attach to process" find your process in the list and attach.
+You can control the debugger as you would other debuggers using the buttons on a toolbar just below the toolbar you clicked on with "Debug" in it.

 # Specific IOC Information

 For information on specific IOCs see [Specific Device IOC](Specific-Device-IOC)